PreveenSankhala/postgresql-sceencast/README.md

-Please note that these are minimal requirements, and for production or more demanding environments, you might need higher specifications.
-Additionally, PostgreSQL's performance can be influenced by factors like indexing, query complexity, and concurrent connections.
-Always refer to the [official documentation](https://www.postgresql.org/docs/) and consider your specific use case when determining system requirements.

 ## 4. Definition of tools:

 - **Podman** is an open-source container management tool used to create, run, and manage containers on Linux systems.